gottacatchenall/ms_sampling_effort/manuscript.md

-In this section, we assess the effect of false negatives in data on our ability to make predictions about interactions. uses data from @Hadfield host-parasite interactions sampled across XX sites.
+In this section, we assess the effect of false negatives in data on our ability to make predictions about interactions.

-We use the same model and data as [@Strydom2021RoaPre], which uses a neural-network with 3 layers to predict outputs based on features extracted from cooccurence, see @Strydom2021RoaPre for more details.
+We use the predictive model and dataset as in @Strydom2021RoaPre to predict interactions between species never observed at the same place and time.

-We then seed the training data with false negatives at a rate $p_{fn}$.
+This dataset from @Hadfield describes host-parasite interaction networks sampled across XX sites.
+We partition the data into 80-20 training-test split, and then seed the training data with false negatives varying rates, but crucially do nothing to the test data.

-But crucially do nothing to the test data.
+The model---a neural-network with 3 layers to predict outputs based on features extracted from cooccurence, see @Strydom2021RoaPre for more details).

 In @fig:rocpr, we show receiving-operating-characteristic (ROC) and precision-recall (PR) curves for the model with varying levels of false-negatives added to the data.

 ![fig](./figures/rocpr_falsenegatives.png){#fig:rocpr}